 The return on assets (ROA) is misused to determine the tested party’s operating profits in transfer pricing.
 ROA is unreliable because multiple (ill-defined) denominators are employed.
 Only the composite asset property, plant & equipment (PPENT) is consistent with well-received economic theory.
-If book (accounting) PPENT is the denominator (explanatory variable), ROA is still unreliable because of varied accumulated depreciation.
+If book (accounting) PPENT is the denominator (explanatory variable), ROA is still unreliable because of varied accumulated depreciation practices.

 Numerator of ROA